onefam/msgraph-sdk-android-msa-auth-for-android-adapter/README.md

 ## Overview

 The MSGraph SDK Android MSA Auth for Android Adapter library provides an implementation of the Authentication Interface for the Microsoft Graph SDK to use with the v2.0 authentication endpoint.

-You can learn more about the v2.0 authentication endpoint [here](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/).
+This authentication provider is limited in scope and is provided to facilitate development with the v2.0 authentication endpoint while development of MSAL for each platform progresses to general availability.
+You can learn more about what is currently supported on the v2.0 authentication endpoint [here](https://azure.microsoft.com/documentation/articles/active-directory-v2-compare/).

 > **Note:** This project is intended to help developers get off the ground quickly with the [MSGraph SDK for Android](https://github.com/microsoftgraph/msgraph-sdk-android) and not to serve as an all-inclusive authentication library.